greenyouse/chenex/README.md

 (chenex/ex! [:osx] (+ 1 1))
 ```

 What if we wanted different code for osx, linux, and windows?
 For
-targeting multiple envs there are in-case! (include case) and ex-case!
+targeting multiple envs there is in-case! (include case).
-(exclude case).

 Here is what this may look like with using in-case!: